 ISDA’s Digital Regulatory Reporting (DRR) has emerged as a powerful solution for financial institutions grappling with complex global trade reporting requirements.

-Since BNP Paribas' successful implementation in 2022, adoption has accelerated, with JP Morgan going live in 2014 and JPX planning to do so later this year.
+Since BNP Paribas' successful implementation in 2022, adoption has accelerated, with JP Morgan recently going live in 2024 and JPX planning to do so later this year

 For organisations considering a DRR implementation, the following five-step approach offers a strategic pathway to success.